-The University of Manchester, invites applications from outstanding candidates with a proven track research record to fill a post of Postdoctoral Research Associate lasting up to 2 years.
+The University of Manchester, invites applications from outstanding candidates with a proven track research record to fill a 2 year post of Postdoctoral Research Associate.
 The post is available immediately but no later than 1st March 2019.

 The project will be based in the School of Biological Sciences, FBMH, led by Professor Tao Wang, in collaboration with Professor Stuart Allan, as part of a multi-University consortium (www.vadmatrix.com).